mementum/backtrader/docs/commission-schemes/commission-schemes.rst

 other objects in the ``backtrader`` environment.
 As such the above can be also expressed as::

-  from bt import CommissionInfo
+  import backtrader as bt

-  class CommEurostoxx50(CommissionInfo):
+  class CommEurostoxx50(bt.CommissionInfo):
       params = dict(commission=2.0, margin=2000.0, mult=10.0)

 And later::